chaoguo14/chaoguo14.github.io/_posts/2020-02-27-A-simple-restricted-OLS-estimator.md

 ---
 layout: post
-title: Property of restricted OLS
+title: A simple restricted OLS estimator
 ---

 Last week, I attended a presentation on how to estimate large loss trend.
 The presentation was interesting, and raised the following question: how to incorporate prior knowledge into estimation, so that the uncertainy of the model can be reduced?
 This is, of course, a very important and widely-studied question.
 In fact, one reason why Bayesian statistics attract people is that it can incorporate prior knowledge into the model.